Issues of health in relation to world cities.

-Health care throughout the world is under extreme pressure to reorganize and improve outcomes for their populations with increased demand through the development of new technologies and the ageing population.
+Health and care systems and organisations throughout the world are facing increasingly complex challenges and are under extreme pressure to reorganize and improve outcomes for their populations with increased demand through the development of new technologies and the ageing population.
 As the population ages the number of people with at least one long-term condition is predicted to rise dramatically as the lifetime prevalence of a number of conditions are age related.
-Diseases such as diabetes, chronic obstructive pulmonary disease (COPD) and congestive heart failure (CHF) have been identified as key conditions leading to the increased costs of managing long term conditions.
+Diseases from noncommunicable causes such as diabetes, chronic obstructive pulmonary disease (COPD) and congestive heart failure (CHF) have been identified as key conditions leading to the increased costs of managing long term conditions.
+At the same time, the number of deaths from infectious diseases, such as malaria, tuberculosis, and vaccine-preventable diseases, is decreasing.
+Continuous change resulting from new developments, new leaders and new threats bring great uncertainty and provide further challenges to global health organisations.
+An increase in global migration, the refugee crisis and climate change will have a significant impact on global health for decades or even centuries to come.